What an amazing 11 weeks that was! I am resting up and contemplating the joy and wonder of it all.

 office phone +81-(0)429-82-4811

 Alishan Organic Center is a beautiful building overlooking a river.
-It houses an organic food wholesale and retail company owned by Jack Bayles, and a cafe and event space, where art classes, healing classes, and other community events are held.
+It houses an organic food wholesale and retail company owned by Jack Bayles and his wife, Fay, and a cafe and event space, where art classes, healing classes, and other community events are held.
 If you shop for organic foods anywhere in Japan, you are likely to find their products.
 Alishan is named after a mountainous area in Taiwan, the birthplace of Jack’s wife.